 Subscription boxes can make money in two ways: free vs. paid products.
 The paid products model involves selling merchandise you buy wholesale or manufacture yourself.
 The free model involves creating boxes filled with free samples.

-Some eCommerce retailers have built successful subscription boxes with free products.
-Manufacturers may be willing to give you free samples as a way to get new products in the hands of consumers or to reach new markets.
+Some eCommerce retailers and entrepreneurs have built successful subscription boxes with free products.
+Manufacturers that work with subscription box suppliers may be willing to give you free samples as a way to get new products in the hands of consumers or to reach new markets.
 Your subscribers get the chance to become tastemakers by trying new items and spreading the word.

 Building your subscription box business on free products is appealing because it significantly lowers your overhead.
 You can offer customers better price points or increase your profit margins, or both.
 Leveraging free products is an excellent way to ensure that your subscription box business makes money.